cksystemsteaching/selfie/manuscript/state.md

 Intuitively, rather than saying imperatively how to change state, declarative programming focuses on declaring what needs to change.
 While spelling out how to change state can become tedious with imperative programming spelling out what to change can become burdensome with declarative programming.
 Yet both paradigms have their important use cases and a port of selfie to a declarative programming language would be very nice to have but remains future work for now.

-Before explaining how C\* code operates, we introduce C\* language elements that allow us to describe program state as a high-level abstraction of machine state.
+Before explaining how C\* code works, we introduce C\* language elements that allow us to describe program state as a high-level abstraction of machine state.
 Code written in C\* then operates on that program state.
 Let us have a look at the following C\* program which we call the countdown program or just countdown:

 {line-numbers=on, lang=c}
 <<[The Countdown Program](code/countdown.c)